The best EVs in the UK based on range, practicality and technology

-If you’re ready to go green with your next lease car, chances are you’ll have a few questions about which electric car is best for you?
-To help make choosing your new electric vehicle easier, Nationwide Vehicle Contracts has put together a list of the top 10 electric cars to lease in 2019 based on their range, practicality, use of technology and style.
+If you’re thinking of going green with your next lease car, chances are you’ll have a few questions about which electric car is best for you?
+To help make choosing your new electric vehicle easier, car leasing specialists, Nationwide Vehicle Contracts, has put together a list of the top 10 electric cars to lease in 2021 based on range, zero road tax rates, practicality, use of technology and style.

 The electric vehicles featured in this article: